Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 Once qualified, continuing professional development (CPD) and quality management play an important part of your role.
 Both the BAPT and PTUK require their members to update their education and training regularly and offer a range of training courses and conferences throughout the year.
 You'll also need to continue to undergo regular clinical supervision to ensure the quality and standards of your practice.

-Short courses on specific topics such as working with families, gender and sexuality identity, or the latest therapeutic techniques enable you to develop your skills and keep up to date.
-It's possible to study up to PhD level.
+Short courses and workshops on specific topics such as working with families, gender and sexuality identity, safeguarding, or the latest therapeutic techniques enable you to develop your skills and keep up to date.
+There are also courses on setting up in private practice.
 Take advantage of conferences and events to network with other play therapists.

 Depending on your previous qualifications and experience, you may also be eligible to join other relevant professional bodies such as the British Association for Counselling and Psychology (BACP) or the UK Council for Psychotherapy (UKCP), which could lead to more job opportunities and further career development.
 Each organisation has its own entry requirements, so check your eligibility for membership.